RobertCraioveanu/RobertCraioveanu/README.md

 ## I'm Robert, a video producer from Spain.
 I'm looking to connect with like-minded professionals in the field.
-If you have any tips for me to <a href"https://fixerspain.com/">secure film permits Spain</a> without delays, don't hesitate to reach out.
+If you have any tips for me to secure <a href="https://fixerspain.com/">film permits Spain</a> without delays, don't hesitate to reach out.